1.1 Using cheats, hacks, demos or abusing glitches will not be tolerated.

 6.9 Do not kill or injure any other government member.

 6.10 The Police Sergeant commands Police forces, and the S.R.U.
 Sergeant commands S.R.U., unless the President states otherwise.
+If you wish to join the Government as a custom job you must receive permission from the President with a pass at the nearest convenience.

 6.11 Do not kill unconscious bodies unless they pose a serious threat to your life and cannot be safely detained.